Platelet-Rich Plasma Injection

 - If possible, please avoid anti-inflammatory medication for two weeks (such as ibuprofen – Advil).
 It may interfere with the effectiveness of your injection.

-- For soft tissue injections, we advise a follow-up ultrasound at three months to assess healing.
+- For soft tissue injections, we advise a follow-up ultrasound at six months to assess healing.

 WHEN WILL I SEE RESULTS?